 A Guide To Accidents, Injuries, And Illness On A Cruise Ship

 This guide will cover the entire process of claiming an injury caused by an accident on a cruise ship.
-It pertains to both members of the public who are taking a cruise holiday and the staff that work for the cruise line.
+It pertains to both members of the public who are taking a cruise holiday and the staff that work for the cruise line who fall ill or suffer injuries in an accident at work and want to make cruise ship compensation claims.

 Additionally, it will cover everything you need to know about claiming, so you understand what your legal team is doing for you at every stage.
-And it will also cover issues such as the personal injury claims time limit.
+And it will also cover issues such as the personal injury claims time limit, which is usually 3 years from the date of your accident, although there could be exceptions.
 Although you won’t find an online personal injury claims calculator on this page, you will find a table detailing typical compensation amounts for a full range of injuries that might be sustained via an accident on a cruise ship.

-If you require any additional information once you have read this cruise ship accident claims guide, please call Accident Claims UK on the number at the bottom of this page, and we will do our best to assist you.
+If you require any additional information once you have read this cruise ship accident claims guide, please call Accident Claims UK on the number at the bottom of this page.
+We are registered in England and we will do our best to assist you, whether you were injured on a cruise ship package holiday, or want to know whether the Athens Convention would affect your claim and how the Athens Convention applies to cruise ships.

 What Are The Most Common Accidents, Injuries, And Illnesses On Cruise Ships?

-Although there are many ways that accidents can happen on a cruise ship, which may lead to a person needing a personal injury lawyer to help them make a compensation claim, some causes are much more common than others, such as:
+Although there are many ways that accidents can happen on a cruise ship, which may lead to a person needing a personal injury lawyer to help them make cruise ship compensation claims, some causes are much more common than others, such as:

 - Sporting accidents – most cruise liners offer a full range of sporting activities, including swimming, tennis, badminton, volleyball, etc. This means that there is a risk that passengers may be injured while playing these sports.

 - Food-related illnesses – many cruise lines operate a buffet breakfast or lunch.
-This means that food might be left out too long, leading to a food-related illness.
+This means that food might be left out too long, leading to a food-related illness, such as food poisoning.

 - Faulty equipment and fittings – such as receiving an electric shock from a faulty light fitting in your cabin or being injured by a piece of ships equipment that has not been secured during high seas.